abhishek9r/Python-assignment-template/README.md

-# Autograding Example: Python
+# Assignment Template: Python
-This example project is written in Python, and tested with pytest.
+This example assignment is written in Python, and tested with pytest.
+For IIST SCOP Platform

 ### The assignment
 The tests are failing right now because the method isn't outputting the correct string.
 Fixing this up will make the tests green.